 The town of Weaverville, population 4799, is 7 miles from the property in Buncombe County and is considered part of metropolitan Asheville, NC.
 Weaverville Exit 21 on Hwy 26 goes southwest 9 miles to Asheville and north to Hot Springs, Marshall, and Johnston City, TN .

-A new hospital and medical center are being built in Weaverville increasing the population significantly as it has been burgeoning over the past several years.
+A new hospital and medical center are being built in Weaverville due to the increasing population.
 Reems Creek Road has become inundated with condo complexes.
 For the most part they are set back from the road.
 Nonetheless, the road is changing and I heard last summer that they might add shoulders to Reems Creek Road.

 From Asheville hwy 26 Exit 21, one takes the 7 mile long Reems Creek Road to its end at Blackberry Inn Road.
 One half mile down the paved Blackberry Inn Road, turn left onto Mcdaris Cove Road which is a dirt road.
 Our property is ½ mile up Mcdaris Cove Road.